-My country won't protect me - young South Koreans feel let down
+Itaewon crush: How South Korea let down its young people

 "I helped them clean up after the incident.
 There were so many things left on the street, such as shoes and bags.
 The police asked me to help collect the bags and clothes, so I did so.
 How could I go to sleep?
 I couldn't."

 At the peak of the crush, a little after 22:00, a video captured a single police officer struggling to disperse revellers from the top of the alley, who were unaware of the tragedy unfolding downhill.
-"Please move, people are dying", he kept shouting - clearly distressed.

 An assistant inspector in Seoul, Kim Baek-gyeom, was on duty that night and has received a lot of praise for his efforts.
 But his own account of how he got to the scene is revealing.

 The Itaewon police station is only a few hundred metres from the alley, yet he stayed there until the fatal crush took place.

 When he was finally called out it was to investigate what he had been told was a possible fight.
 He had no idea until he got there that people were dying.

-By that time the police had already received ten panicked calls, the first at 18:34, alerting them to dangerous levels of overcrowding.
+By that time the police had already received 11 panicked calls, the first at 18:34, alerting them to dangerous levels of overcrowding.

 The public perception that one of Asia's most visible and efficient police forces did nothing to prevent this tragedy has shaken South Korea.

 Each day the numbers of people coming to add their bouquets to the huge mound of white flowers near the alley have grown.

 One woman screamed abuse at a police officer until she was pulled back by others explaining that it was not this individual's fault.

 President Yoon Suk-yeol has responded by setting up a special investigation team, but South Koreans have good reasons for being sceptical about whether the authorities will get to the bottom of what caused the deadly crush.

 South Korea experienced one of its worst peacetime disasters in 2014 when a ferry carrying 325 students from Danwon High School in Ansan - an industrial town about an hour south of Seoul - capsized.

 Some 250 of the teenagers died, along with 11 of their teachers and 43 others.

 It later transpired that the ferry had been illegally altered and was overloaded with cargo that was not properly secured.
 The captain was sentenced to life in prison for murder, and many others prosecuted.

 The investigation was highly politicised, with then-President Park Geun-hye eventually being unseated, in part because of her perceived failure to respond adequately to the disaster.

 Three separate inquiries failed to shed light on important aspects of the disaster.

 "Nothing has been properly revealed in the past eight years since we lost our children," said Jang Dong-won, the father of Yei-jin, who survived the ferry sinking but lost six close friends.

 "That anxiety, that the truth will once again be concealed this time, feels like another trauma for us.
 Why do young people, who have seen so little of life, have to die?

-A tragedy like this should not happen anymore.
+"A tragedy like this should not happen anymore.
 I really hope that this time the truth will be revealed, and I can live happily with my family in a really safe country."

 He now heads the 4/16 Sewol Families for Truth and A Safer Society, the group campaigning for full accountability for the disaster.

 He spoke to me at the centre they have established in Ansan, not far from the school, to support bereaved parents.

 This sense, that a younger, more innocent generation has been betrayed once again by an older, more cynical one, is widely shared.